Why do babies wake up crying?

 Why does my baby wake up crying?

 Little babies are still adjusting to the world outside the womb after being used to a stable, warm, protected environment with food on tap and the comforting sound of their mothers’ heartbeats.
 When they are born they have immature brains and tiny tummies and are unable to express themselves by any other means than crying.
-They are most likely to wake crying because they are hungry, or feeling uncomfortable (wet/dirty nappy, too cold or too hot) but they also may do so just because they need to feel their parent’s loving touch and hear the familiar sound of a heartbeat.
+They most likely wake crying because they are hungry, or feeling uncomfortable (wet/dirty nappy, too cold or too hot) but they also may do so just because they need to feel their parent’s loving touch and hear the familiar sound of a heartbeat.

 What should I do if my baby wakes up crying?